jdamiani27/jasondamiani.com/_posts/2018-06-05-racing-reference-data.md

 ## Extracting Race Results

-To extract the race results stored as an html table, we can use the Pandas read_html function.
+To extract the race results stored as an HTML table, we can use the Pandas read_html function.

 Given the text of the page, read_html will return a list of dataframes from all tables found.
 We can filter by using the match argument to find tables containing the provided string or regex